MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/ram-teams-remote-collab.png "Place Annotations")

-6. The technician can use the buttons in the call controls toolbar as shown in the following table.
+6. The technician can use the buttons in the call controls toolbar for the purposes shown in the following table.

     |Button|Description|
     |--------|--------------------------|